Deep-Jiwan/weatherappv3/README.md

 Local Dev:
 1. Clone the repo
+2. Create a python dev environment using venv.
+Select it (/venv/scripts/python.exe) as the interpreter
-2. Create a file .env for environment variables using the template
+3. Create a file /.env for environment variables using the template
-3. Add your api keys for relevant features
+4. Add your api keys for relevant features to the .env file
-4. Install the requirements
+5. Install the requirements
       ` pip install --no-cache-dir -r requirements.txt`
 6. Run the app/main.py